micmejia/bible-dump/NKJV/Numbers/Num 4.md

 the screen for the door of the gate of the court, the hangings of the court which _are_ around the tabernacle and altar, and their cords, all the furnishings for their service and all that is made for these things: so shall they serve.

 ###### 27
-"Aaron and his sons shall [^e]assign all the service of the sons of the Gershonites, all their tasks and all their service.
-And you shall [^f]appoint to them all their tasks as their duty.
+"Aaron and his sons shall assign all the service of the sons of the Gershonites, all their tasks and all their service.
+And you shall appoint to them all their tasks as their duty.

 ###### 28
 This _is_ the service of the families of the sons of Gershon in the tabernacle of meeting.
-And their duties _shall be_ under the [^g]authority of Ithamar the son of Aaron the priest. ## Duties of the Sons of Merari
+And their duties _shall be_ under the authority of Ithamar the son of Aaron the priest. ## Duties of the Sons of Merari

 ###### 29
 "_As for_ the sons of Merari, you shall number them by their families and by their fathers' house.